oj123412/BanPotatoGrowUp/README.md

 - **Targeted Prevention**: Only blocks bone meal usage on potato crops (`minecraft:potatoes`)
 - **Selective Blocking**: Allows bone meal to work normally on wheat, carrots, beetroot, and all other plants
-- **Player Feedback**: Sends clear messages to players when bone meal usage is blocked
+- **Player Feedback**: Sends clear localized messages to players when bone meal usage is blocked
+- **Chinese Language Support**: Full Chinese (Simplified) language support for Chinese servers
 - **Efficient**: Minimal performance impact with targeted event handling
 - **Logging**: Comprehensive logging for debugging and monitoring